 Ms. Dunn retired as Executive Director in 1985 at the age of 75, but continued to work as the school librarian for many more years.
 The school continues to carry on her legacy by continuing to address the varied learning styles of our students.

-Pace Brantley School is a non-denominational school that admits students of any race, color and national or ethnic origin.
-Pace Brantley School is a non-profit, 501(c)3 school.
+Pace Brantley Preparatory School is a non-denominational school that admits students of any race, color and national or ethnic origin.
+Pace Brantley Preparatory School is a non-profit, 501(c)3 school.

-Pace Brantley School will provide innovative research-based instruction, in order to maximize learning opportunities while building self-confidence; and to prepare students for long term life/ career readiness.
+Pace Brantley Preparatory School provides innovative research-based instruction, in order to maximize learning opportunities while building self-confidence; and to prepare students for long term life/ career readiness.

-Pace Brantley School believes that learning disabilities should carry no stigma:
+Pace Brantley Preparatory School believes that learning disabilities should carry no stigma:

 - That if children are treated with dignity and respect they will feel positive about themselves;